raawaa/dotfiles/README.md

 ## Installation

-Use `stow` to install these dofiles after clone this repo to your home directory.
+Use `stow` to install these dofiles after cloning this repo to your home directory.

 For example: